pay-theory/payment-components/README.md

 Upon completion of authorization and capture, details similar to the following are returned:

-*note that the service fee is included in amount*
+*Note: the service fee is included in amount*

 ```json
 {